Enrolment & Registration

 Understanding Course Codes

-Before you begin at the Faculty of Information, you may wish view this guide on understanding University of Toronto / Faculty of Information course codes and how to read them to ensure you are enrolling into courses of the appropriate level, and in the correct term!
+Before you begin at the Faculty of Information, you may wish view this guide to understanding University of Toronto / Faculty of Information course codes to ensure you are enrolling into courses of the appropriate level, and in the correct term!

 Standard Course Loads